Exile and Restoration: Ezra and Nehemiah

 The fact that some Babylonian Jewish exiles were resettled as a group probably facilitated the later return of some Jews from exile, while the congenial conditions in Babylonia explain why many did not return.
 One measure of their acculturation is the names they gave their children.
 Many personal names in the ancient world contained the name of a deity; “Obadiah,” for example, means “servant of Yah” (a short form of YHWH).
 Among the Babylonian Jews, some were given Hebrew names that included YHWH or forms of it, such as “Hananiah,” while others were given Babylonian names that contained the names of Babylonian deities, such as Nanaiddina, meaning “the goddess Nana gave.”
 Whether parents chose Babylonian names for religious reasons or simply because they were fashionable in the Babylonian milieu is uncertain.
 There is some evidence that among the Jews living near the Babylonian city of Nippur, YHWH names may have regained popularity around the time that Ezra and his followers returned to Jerusalem; both these developments perhaps reflect a renewed sense of Jewish identity.

-Seal impressions and coins from the Persian province of Yehud provide information about the administration of the province and tell us that many of its governors were, like Nehemiah, Jewish (see Inscriptions and Coins).
+Seal impressions and coins from the Persian province of Yehud provide information about the administration of the province and tell us that many of its governors were, like Nehemiah, Jewish (see Israelite Inscriptions from the Biblical Period and Ancient Israelite Coins and Scales).
 There is also a collection of Aramaic papyri from Samaria (the former capital of the Northern Kingdom), from approximately 370 to 335 BCE, the last forty-five years of Persian rule (see Slave Sale).
 More than half the people mentioned in them had identifiably Hebrew names, although it is not known whether they were descendants of Samaria’s original Israelite population or were foreigners who were settled there later and became worshipers of YHWH, as mentioned in 2 Kings 17:24–31, 41.